Jingmen Hubei, China Travel Guide

 Photograph the dishes stalls and beautifully presented dishes.

-Have small denominations for street vendors; mobile payment is dominant within China.
+Have small denominations for street vendors; mobile payment should be dominant within China.

-Seek out local markets for fresh ingredients and a real taste of daily life.
+Seek out local markets for fresh ingredients and a real taste of the daily routine.

 Do not hesitate to try street food.
 It has a delicious and inexpensive way to experience local flavors.